aanakamo/Bootcamp2025/Assembly_Tutorial.md

 # De-novo assembly of a fungal plant pathogen genome

 This document contains instructions for generating a de-novo assembly of a fungal plant pathogen genome for BMEB bootcamp 2025.
-This is part 1 of the computational portion of the bootcamp.
+This is part 1 of the computational portion of the bootcamp research project.

 I recommend that you clone this repository to your local computer, and open up this document in a text editor.
 That way you can save any notes or changes you make to the code in this tutorial (like file paths).